openplans/openblock-old/docs/install/geodata.rst

  * Boundaries for local areas of interest to your users, such as neighborhoods, towns, ZIP codes, political districts, etc.

-   It is recommended to set up ZIP codes first.
+   It is recommended to set up ZIP codes first;
+   if you are using a :ref:`multi_city` configuration, you should also load your city boundaries first.

  * A database of city streets and blocks.
 This is used for geocoding, for address searches, and for browsing news by block.